kkemple/greenkeeper-keeper/README.md

 ### Things You Need

-- GitHub Username and Personal Access Token
+- GitHub Personal Access Token

-  To use this service you will need a GitHub username and personal access token.
+  To use this service you will need a GitHub personal access token.
 These will be used as environment variables for the service.

   > **The personal access token will need the `repo` and `repo:read_hooks` scopes to work properly.
 I recommend making a "bot" GitHub user and adding to the correct org/team/repo and using that user only for this service.**